clowdr-app/clowdr-app.github.io/content/resources/video-subtitles/exporting-video-from-clowdr-to-youtube.md

 ![](/images/export-2.jpg)

 This will take you to a Google authentication page.
-From here, you can select the correct Google/YouTube account to link to Clowdr.
+From here, you can select the correct Google/YouTube account to link to Midspace.

 ![](/images/export-3.jpg)